project-error/projecterror.dev/docs/npwd/start/Install.md

 ensure pma-voice

 ensure my_framework_here # Your framework resource
-ensure esx-npwd # Any compatibility resources like esx-npwd or qb-npwd
+ensure esx-npwd # Any compatibility resources like esx-npwd or qb-npwd.

 ensure npwd
 ```

+Note: If you're using `es_extended` from `overextended`, `esx-npwd` is not necessary.
+See their [README](https://github.com/overextended/es_extended#readme) for more information.

 ### Important Information